geopython/pygeoapi/docs/source/language.rst

 Next, you will have to provide translations for the configured languages.
 This involves 3 steps:

-1. `Add translations for configurable text values`_ in the server YAML file;
+1. `Add translations for configurable text values`_ in the pygeoapi configuration;

 2. Verify if there are any Jinja2 HTML template translations for the configured language(s);